 test-driven development: The software designer creates test cases for a section of code first, before writing the program itself.
 While this seems "backward" to many programmers, writing tests first helps the programmer to focus on what the code should do.
 By considering expected results in advance, most programmers write better code with fewer errors.

-- Testing the Edges - Students apply the software/systems design process with open-ended solutions, specifically focusing on the testing phase.
+- Java Programming: Testing the Edges - Students apply the software/systems design process with open-ended solutions, specifically focusing on the testing phase.
 Working in small groups, they create Java functions and test cases to determine whether a Java function correctly implements the requirements of the problem.

 Class Discussion: Ask students what they know about the software development cycle (design process).